plastic-labs/tutor-gpt/README.md

 - `supabase/` - contains SQL scripts necessary for setting up local supabase

 Most of the project is developed using python with the exception of the NextJS application.
-For python `poetry` is used for dependency management and for the web interface `yarn` is used.
+For python `uv` is used for dependency management and for the web interface `yarn` is used.

 ### Supabase